pdimens/harpy/Getting_Started/Resources/development.md

 using non-python code.

 ### bioconda recipe
-For the ease of installation for end-users, Harpy has a [recipe and build script](https://github.com/bioconda/bioconda-recipes/blob/master/recipes/harpy/meta.yaml) in Bioconda, which makes it available for download and installation.
-A copy of the recipe is also stored in `resources/meta.yml`.
+For the ease of installation for end-users, Harpy has a [recipe](https://github.com/bioconda/bioconda-recipes/blob/master/recipes/harpy/meta.yaml) in Bioconda, which makes it available for download and installation.
+A semi-updated copy of the recipe is also stored in `resources/meta.yml`.
 The yaml file is the metadata of the package, including software deps and their versions.
 Now that Harpy is hosted on bioconda, when a new version is tagged with a release, Bioconda will automatically create a pull request (after a delay), typically not